OCHA-DAP/hdx-python-api/README.md

 #### Tags

 HDX datasets can have tags which help people to find them eg. "common operational dataset - cod", "refugees".
 These tags come from a predefined set of approved tags.
+There is a link to a list of approved tags in the Breaking Changes section earlier.
 If you add tags that are not in the approved list, the library attempts to map them to approved tags based on a spreadsheet of tag mappings.

 If you wish to get the current tags, you can use this method: